 Join us at Sunraysia’s “family friendly club”.

-To download a membership form or see the current fees click a link below.
+To download a membership form or see the current fees click below.

 Vale Kate Nolan

 Everyone here at the Club wish Peter & Robyn MacIntosh & their entire family our deepest condolences on the passing of Kate.
 Kate has been a member of the club since a very young age, a regular player on the course & avid supporter of the Club.
 Here we wish to share memories of Kate from some of our Members;

 During late 1980’s early 90’s Robinvale Golf Club had a strong influx of junior golfing talent.